 Hostelworld.com will be useful for finding cheap dorms.
 And for money I would recommend an online bank called ‘Revolut’.
 You can transfer your dollars to euros with best rates and easily on their app.
 You use their debit card just like you were home using your home bank.
 Read the terms to the accounts available.

-Good luck and have a great trip 6 months agoAnswered by Patrick via WorldNomads.com
+Good luck and have a great trip over 1 year agoAnswered by Patrick via WorldNomads.com